Duckycoders/PinXiXi/README.md

 Shanruo Xu - Social Guru: Handles social features, including user posts, comments, and community engagement.

-Project Option: We have chosen the standard project option.

 Summary of Contributions Since the Last Milestone: